 Have you ever visited a tropical rainforest?
-A rainforest like Kakum National Park in Ghana, West Africa?
-They’ve got a canopy walkway and I went across its wobbly structure once, high above the forest floor.
+A rain forest like Kakum National Park in Ghana, West Africa?
+They’ve got a canopy walkway high above the forest floor.
+So one day while we lived in Ghana, we went across its wobbly structure to see what it was all about.
 It was interesting, yet also disappointing because I didn’t see that much fascinating wildlife up there in the trees.
-We should have come earlier, I expect, but getting up at 4 am is . . . well, you know what that is.
+We should have come earlier, I expect, but getting up at 4 am is . . . well, you know what that means.

 Photo © stof enzo

 fascinating terrifying after I got solid ground under my feet again.
 We were four.
 My prince, and our younger daughter and her boyfriend, who were visiting us in Africa and lusting after adventure.
 Which they got, if not quite what they had expected.

 So, after the canopy walk we were hiking along the rubbly jungle trail enjoying the scenery and listening to the birds.
 We were the only visitors there and all was peaceful.
 Not a dangerous animal in sight.

 “Have a look to your right,” my man said.
 “There’s a great view.”

 I took a quick step to my right.
 My foot hit a pebble, which rolled loose and I lost my balance.
 You know how that goes.
 The smallest little misstep can sometimes make you unsteady.
 Usually you right yourself and keep going.
 Or you fall and you pick yourself up and keep going.
 I was not able to right myself.

 My leg turned under and I crashed down on top of it with the full force of my 56 kilos (123 pounds).